 Today’s destination: Indian Prairie Canal.

 To reach that destination, I first took a cab from my motel in Clewiston to the spot where I left off on the detour yesterday.
-Trail angel Mike Gormley is going to pick up my bags from the motel later today, then grab me at Indian Prairie Canal and take me to a car rental place in Okeechobee.
+Later today, trail angel Mike Gormley is going to pick up my bags from the motel, then grab me at Indian Prairie Canal and take me to a car rental place in Okeechobee.
 What a nice guy!

 So, the day began sunny and cool.
 Yes!
 I walked just a few miles on a county road and then a larger highway before entering Moore Haven, a nice little town.
 There was a coffee shop with a giant rocking chair outside and a sign proclaiming, “We are awesome!”
 I would have stopped in for a latte and asked someone to take my photo in the chair if I hadn’t just eaten an enormous breakfast at my motel.

 So, I had about 10 miles to hike on Highway 78 before the detour ended and slipped me back on the levee.
 While there were lots of semis going by, it wasn’t too bad.
 When I hit the levee some clouds moved in – yay!
 It was nice not to be under the broiling sun all the time.

 The levees/canals here were different in that there was a lot of boating traffic on the canals.
 I passed one lock linking the canal with Lake Okeechobee, which you could barely see, as a lot of land and vegetation separated the two.
 Rats.
 I thought the levees were pretty much right next to the lake.
 On the far side of the canal were lots of homes set perpendicular to the canal and with little watery “streets” in between so people could just hop in their boats, head down their “street” and into the canal.
 It was pretty cool.